-Omaha Public Power District has partnered with KCP&L of Kansas City, Mo., to develop and construct the Midwest Transmission Project, a 150 ‐ to 190 - mile 345 kV transmission line from Sibley, Mo., to Nebraska City, Neb.
+Omaha Public Power District has partnered with KCP&L of Kansas City, Mo., to develop and construct the Midwest Transmission Project, a 180 mile 345 kV transmission line from Sibley, Mo., to Nebraska City, Neb.

-The line is part of a plan developed by the Southwest Power Pool regional transmission organization.
-The Southwest Power Pool determined that additional transmission is needed in this growing region to relieve congestion on the electric grid, enhance security and advance renewable energy.
+The Southwest Power Pool regional transmission organization determined the line is needed to relieve electric grid congestion in the growing region, enhance security and advance renewable energy.

-To learn more and to follow the progress on this important transmission project, visit www.midwesttransmissionproject.com.
+Visit the Midwest Transmission Project website to learn more and to follow the progress on this important project.

 VIDEO: OPPD Goes Batty to Improve Electric Service Coverage, Reliability

 October 20, 2014

 What do bats have to do with electricity?
 Believe it or not, the little winged mammals could make a difference with the Midwest Transmission Project in the works to improve service and reliability.
 Before construction can begin, OPPD needs permits.
 Looking for bats, believe it or not, is part of that process.

 Patrick Finigan, environmental administrator for OPPD, explained, “Since we have to cross the Missouri River, U.S. Fish and Wildlife deemed it was necessary for us to conduct a bat study for an animal that is about to be listed on the endangered species list.”